-The Nintendo Entertainment System (or NES for short) is an 8-bit home video game console developed and manufactured by Nintendo.
-It is a remodeled export version of the company's Family Computer (FC)[a] platform in Japan, also known as the Famicom[b] for short, which launched on July 15, 1983.
-The NES was launched through test markets in New York City and Los Angeles in 1985, before being given a wide release in the rest of North America and parts of Europe in 1986, followed by Australia and other European countries in 1987.
+The Nintendo Entertainment System (NES) is an 8-bit third-generation home video game console produced, released and marketed by Nintendo.
+It is a remodeled export version of the company's Family Computer[a] (FC) platform in Japan, commonly known as the Famicom[b], which was launched on July 15, 1983.
+The NES was launched in the test markets of New York City and Los Angeles in 1985, with a full launch in the rest of North America and parts of Europe in 1986, followed by Australia and other European countries in 1987.
 Brazil saw only unlicensed clones until the official local release in 1993.
-In South Korea, it was packaged as the Hyundai Comboy[c] and distributed by SK Hynix which then was known as Hyundai Electronics; the Comboy was released in 1989.
+In South Korea, it was packaged as the Hyundai Comboy[c] and distributed by Hyundai Electronics which is now SK Hynix; the Comboy was released in 1989.